whatisnuclear/website/about.md

 In order for a technology to be convincingly superior to others, it must not only present compelling advantages, but also must concede to its weaknesses and demonstrate acceptable responses to its harshest criticism.
 Nuclear energy has drawbacks.
-We won&rsquo;t try to cover these up, but rather will try to present them clearly and explain or propose solutions to the problems.
+We won't try to cover these up, but rather will try to present them clearly and explain or propose solutions to the problems.
 Too many times have we read that this or that is the only thing that can save the planet.
 We will avoid this hysteria and strive to provide calm and true information and